Pallavi-18-07-1999/orm-framework/README.md

 3) updation
 4) retrieving the data from the table. this framework works only for MySQL.
+Following data types of mysql are supported by this framework:-
+1) int
+2) char
+3) varchar
+4) date
+5) time
+6) datetime

 # Benefits of orm framework
 1) the programmer doesnt need to remember the sql statements.